Web Services

 • Most recent previous educational agency or institution attended.
 Participation in officially recognized activities and sports, and weight and height of members of athletic teams.

-If you are sending the data from your form to an email address, that email address must end in mdc.edu.
-Ideally, you would want to send those submissions to a generic account where multiple people have access to check.
-To request a generic account, please contact the Information Security team.
+If you are sending form data to an email address, that address must end in mdc.edu.
+Ideally, submissions should be directed to a Shared Mailbox where multiple people have access.
+To request a Shared Mailbox, please contact IT.

-If the information you are collecting is to be sent to others or shared with a 3rd party please make a statement on the form indicating with whom the information will be shared.
+If the information you are collecting will be sent to or shared with a third party, you must include a clear statement on the form indicating with whom the information will be shared.

+HIPAA is a law designed to provide privacy standards to protect patients' medical records and other health information.
 Formstack is not HIPAA certified.
-This means that no patient related information should be collect by any form managed with Formstack.
+This means that no patient-related health information should be collected by any form managed with Formstack.